bbauska/meta-react-basics/README.md

 19.	}
 ```

-The output of the CurrentMessage component will depend on what the received value of the day variable is.
+<p>The output of the CurrentMessage component will depend on what the received value of the day variable is.
 On the condition of the day variable having the value of any number between 1 and 5 (inclusive), the output will be the contents of the Workdays component.
 Otherwise, on the condition of the day variable having the value of either 6 or 7, the output will be the contents of the Weekends component.
-Conditional rendering using the logical AND operator
-Another interesting approach in conditional rendering is the use of the logical AND operator &&.
+Conditional rendering using the logical AND operator.
+Another interesting approach in conditional rendering is the use of the logical AND operator &&.</p>
-In the following component, here's how the && operator is used to achieve conditional rendering:
+<p>In the following component, here's how the && operator is used to achieve conditional rendering:</p>

 ```
 1.	function LogicalAndExample() {